RHIT-CSSE/csse332/homeworks/12_security/README.md

 # Control flow hijacking

 In the lab, we will learn how to perform control hijacking attacks by exploiting buffer overflows bugs.
-Control hijacking refers to an attack attempt to divert the control flow of a program away from normal execution to execute arbitrary attack code (typically, dropping into a root shell).
+Control hijacking refers to an attack that attempts to divert the control flow of a program away from normal execution to execute arbitrary attack code (typically, dropping into a root shell).
 Each one of the provided programs contains a security vulnerability that you must exploit to hijack the control flow of the program and satisfy the requirements of each part.

 ## Learning objectives